ma-choo/calicula/README.md

 ## Project Purpose
 The purpose of this project is to address the challenge of time management and academic workload organization among students.
 Many students struggle with tracking assignments, prioritizing tasks, and maintaining a balanced academic schedule.
 These challenges can lead to last-minute cramming, missed deadlines, lower academic performance, and increased stress.

 This project introduces a terminal-based student calendar application.
-This application will enable students to:
+This application enables students to:
 - Organize assignments by class
 - Estimate weekly study time based on assignment type
 - Visualize their workload more clearly